nbever/nobs-js/README.md

 * Registry
   With ES6 classes you can run into a scope issue where you lose access to the registered elements.
 Typically you never need to touch this because the Router is the only thing accessing it and the register currying takes care of the registration process... but it's there and available.
 * registerElement
   This is a method you wrap your class in such that it gets registered with the customElements registry (WebComponents thing) and it also serves as the method to inject services into your class.
-(COMING SOON!!)
 * Router
   I probably could have adapted a full featured router for this but in keeping with the spirit of this project, it's a simple router that renders pages associated with routes and injects the wildcard variables.
+* ServiceRegistry
+  The injection system from Angular was very useful for managing an abstraction between resource management, presentation and business logic so this fulfills that niche in a very simple sort of way.

 That's it.
 In my opinion WebComponents solves almost everything we need, so a little tooling sugar is all that's necessary to build a full application.
 Take a look at the code ... there's nothing to it!